dacase/msander/README.md

 # Overview

 This directory tree contains `msander`, a "modern" version of parts of sander.
-Also included are various X-ray and cryoEM-related code and utilities.
+Also included are various X-ray and cryoEM-related code and utilities, as well as versions of a number of the “classic” (and most-used) parts of AmberTools: `tleap, antechamber, sqm`, and `paramfit`.
+With these tools, many systems can be set up for simulation in msander.

-The documentation is in the *doc/msander.pdf* file.
+The documentation and authorship credits are in the *doc/msander.pdf* file.

 # Warning

 This is a work in progress, and may not always be in a stable state (although that is my goal for the main branch).
-I may not be able to respond to requests for support.
+I may not be able to respond to requests for support, but please create a github issue if you have comments or suggestions.

-This code is probably only useful to those who are already familiar with AmberTools, and access to AmberTools (https://ambermd.org) is a practical requirement for using msander.
-You can look in the test directory for examples of input files, or send email to dacase1@gmail.com if you want to participate in development.
+This code is probably most useful to those who are already familiar with AmberTools, and access to either AmberTools (https://ambermd.org), or at least to `cpptraj` (https://github.com/Amber-MD) will be needed by most users.

 # Design goals